 Q: Which Amazon WorkSpaces client applications support Multi-Factor Authentication (MFA)?

-MFA is available for Amazon WorkSpaces client applications on the following platforms - Windows, Mac OS X, Chromebooks, iOS, Fire, Android, and PCoIP Zero Clients.
-MFA is also supported when using web access to access Amazon WorkSpaces through Chrome or Firefox web browsers.
+A: MFA is available for Amazon WorkSpaces client applications on the following platforms - Windows, Mac, Linux, Chromebooks, iOS, Fire, Android, and PCoIP Zero Clients.
+MFA is also supported when using web access to access Amazon WorkSpaces.

 Q: What happens if a user forgets the password to access their Amazon WorkSpace?

 A: If either AD Connector or AWS Microsoft AD is used to integrate with an existing Active Directory domain, the user would follow your existing lost password process for your domain, such as contacting an internal helpdesk.
 If the user is using credentials stored in a directory managed by the WorkSpaces service, they can reset their password by clicking on the “Forgot Password” link in the Amazon WorkSpaces client application.